top of page

 TL;DR

-Holding a large, concentrated stock position is risky, but selling can trigger huge capital gains taxes.
-You can manage this risk tax-efficiently by using strategies like a disciplined selling plan, hedging with options, joining an Exchange Fund (which requires a 7+ year hold for the tax benefits), consolidating assets tax-free with a 351 Exchange, or gifting shares to family/charity.
-The right strategy depends on your goals, timeline, and risk tolerance.
+Holding a large, concentrated stock position carries distinct risks, but selling all at once can trigger a significant capital gains tax liability.
+You can manage this risk through tax-efficient strategies like a disciplined selling plan, hedging with options, joining an Exchange Fund (which generally requires a 7+ year hold for tax deferral), consolidating assets via a 351 Exchange, or gifting shares to family or charity.
+The appropriate strategy depends on your specific financial goals, timeline, and risk tolerance.

 The Golden Handcuffs: A Cautionary Tale

 Imagine watching your net worth, built over years of hard work at one company, get cut in half in a matter of months.
-This isn't a hypothetical, it's the reality for countless employees heavily invested in their company stock.
-A concentrated stock position feels great on the way up, but it exposes you to immense, undiversified risk.
-The problem is that cashing out can mean handing over a significant percentage of your gains to the IRS.
-These are the "golden handcuffs."
-But you don't have to choose between massive risk and a massive tax bill.
-Proactive planning can help you unlock liquidity, cut taxes, and diversify safely.
+This reality affects many employees heavily invested in their company stock.
+A concentrated stock position can be rewarding during growth phases, but it exposes investors to specific, undiversified risk.

 Matching Your Goals to the Right Tools

-Before diving into specific tactics, it's helpful to understand that different strategies solve for different goals.
-Are you trying to manage the risk of a sudden drop, create a low-friction exit, or simply minimize your tax bill?
-The chart below maps common goals to the financial tools that can help you achieve them (many use a combination of these tools).
+Before diving into specific tactics, it's helpful to understand that different strategies address different goals.
+Are you trying to manage the risk of a sudden drop, create a potential exit, or simply manage your tax bracket?
+The chart below maps common goals to the financial tools that may help you pursue them (many use a combination of these tools).

 A matrix chart titled "Concentrated Stock — Matching Goals to Tactics."
 It shows three primary goals on the y-axis: managing risk of a sudden drop, creating a low-friction exit, and minimizing taxes.
 The x-axis lists financial tools like options, exchange funds, and gifting.
 The chart uses green bars to indicate which tools effectively solve for each specific goal, conveying that a combination of strategies is often needed to address all investor concerns.